ner0-m/elsa/docs/guides/shearlets-cxx.md

 Given that the spectra are only related to the shape of the image and number of scales, one can reuse such an object depending on the context.

-After applying the direct and inverse shearlet transform, the phantom reconstruction is generated.
+After applying the direct and inverse shearlet transform, the image reconstruction is generated.
 From here we can do a side-by-side comparison of the original phantom and its reconstruction,

 ![Modified Shepp-Logan phantom](./images/shearlets_2dphantom.png)